 Recruiting volunteers who live across the bridge and could serve a day or two a week is an option, but without safe living quarters, such a course of action is not currently plausible.
-An assessment of the Fire Station in FY22 concluded that renovating the existing structure is cost-prohibited, and a phased annex complex to be built at the site of the existing tennis courts was conceptualized.
+An assessment of the Fire Station in FY22 concluded that renovating the existing structure is cost-prohibited, and a phased annex complex was to be built at the site of the existing tennis courts was conceptualized.
 Based on discussion with construction experts, staff shifted away from a phased approach and listed a single project of approximately \$2 million that was spread over two fiscal years (FY26 and FY27), which was based on using the \$801,227 in the General Fund's Building Repair, Replacement, and Betterment Reserve account.
 This project was included in the Preliminary FY26-30 Five-year Financial Model and Capital Improvement Plan (as presented to the City Council on April 22, 2025).
-However, due to reduced FY26 property tax receipts and higher-than-anticipated recurring public safety personnel costs, I was forced to remove the funding for the project over the next five years.
-Absent, grant funding, State appropriations, use of fund balance, financing, or significantly higher property tax rates in future years, paying for this very needed project is not possible.
-Additionally, while obtaining a State appropriation for part of the costs is plausible, absent the use of fund balance, the City will not have the necessary local match required for the project.
+However, due to reduced FY26 property tax receipts and higher-than-anticipated recurring public safety personnel costs, I was forced to remove the funding for the project over the next five years in the FY26 Proposed Budget.